John McCarthy (guitarist): KEYTAB Patent

 Every once in a while, a new invention emerges that changes the way people learn.
 For guitar, bass guitar and all stringed instruments it was “Tablature.”
 Tablature didn’t eliminate the need for standard music notation reading but it enhanced the learning process helping players learn quickly and more effective.
-In the same fashion as tablature John McCathy created “KeyTab” to help piano players learn chords, progressions and complete songs quickly while getting the feel for the instrument in a positive manner.
+In the same fashion as tablature John McCathy created “KEYTAB” to help piano players learn chords, progressions and complete songs quickly while getting the feel for the instrument in a positive manner.

-McCarthy was awarded a US Patent in March of 2020 for this unique way to learn piano.
-The KeyTab system comes with a “KeyTab Note Strip”, on this strip every note is labeled and each octave is color coded.
+McCarthy was awarded a US Patent in March 2020 for this unique way to learn piano.
+The KEYTAB system comes with a “KEYTAB Note Strip”, on this strip every note is labeled and each octave is color coded.
 The note strip fits perfectly behind the keys on any piano or electronic keyboard.
 You simply line up the black keys and you are ready to rock.

-KeyTab is a great way for a casual piano player to learn to play songs quickly.
+KEYTAB is also a great way for a casual piano player to learn to play songs quickly.
 McCarthy explains: “There are so many people that have a piano in their home but never learn to play it.
-With KeyTab you can learn songs quickly and easily.
+With KEYTAB you can learn songs quickly and easily.
 Many people want to play piano but don’t want to be a classical player or take years to go through piano methods.
-KeyTab is a perfect solution to help people wipe the dust off the piano keys and start learning songs.”
+KEYTAB is a perfect solution to help people wipe the dust off the piano keys and start learning songs.”

-Rock House Method plan to have the first Piano KeyTab Songbook ready to release by January 2022.
-This book will include 30 popular hit songs and the KeyTab Note Strip.
-People will also be able to access full videos that walk players through each song.
+KEYTAB Music LLC has created several Piano KEYTAB Songbooks and will continue to grow their data base of KEYTAB music.

+AmpliTeach

+In 2024 John McCarthy launched AmpliTeach the worlds first all-in-one platform to run all functions of a music school or any lesson based business.
+This platform includes scheduling, payments, payroll, curriculum, teacher training, email & text alerts, group emails, build my biz and much more!
+AmpliTeach is like the brain of any lesson based business it takes care of all of the daily functions automatically.
+Schools can license AmpliTeach to run their business.

-Future
+The Future

 John McCarthy continues to write instructional books for his Rock House Method brand.
 The Rock House School of Music is expanding and adding locations and John McCarthy plans to franchise his award-winning schools around the world.
-John McCarthy launched an interactive online learning platform called Rock House U. RockHouseU.com is an interactive learning platform that contains video, audio, text and graphic images along with interactive learning tools to make a complete learning system geared for the future.